 Put it in the hopper.
 We'll tell you when it's done.

 Hopper is the layer between you and your agents.
-It launches your whole setup, watches your agents work in parallel, pings you the second one needs attention, and lets you run the same project under multiple accounts without losing the thread.
+It launches your whole setup, watches your agents work in parallel across Cursor profiles, and pings you the second one needs attention — so you stop tab-checking and start switching only when it pays off.

 One command, your whole day boots up.